Business Terms & Conditions

 ii) You must provide all reasonable assistance to enable MyNetFone personnel or its supplier’s personnel, to investigate and, where applicable, repair faults.
 The assistance includes appropriate and timely access to customer’s premises up to the Network Boundary Point (NBP) or Main Distribution Frame (MDF), dependent on the premises type.
 You may be liable for a Call Out charge if such accesses were denied.

-If a customer who is on contract moves to another dwelling or location, he/she will pay a relocation fee and continues the contract if the Service is available at the new location.
+If you are on contract and move to another dwelling or location, you will pay a relocation fee and continues the contract if the Service is available at the new location.

-If there is no coverage at the customer's new address, they will not be able to relocate your MyNetFone ADSL2+ service and will have to cancel it.
-If the customer is within their contract term at the time of cancellation, the early termination charge may be waived once proof of residence is provided.
+If there is no coverage at your new address, we will not be able to relocate your MyNetFone broadband service and will have to cancel it.
+You will be charged the early termination fee.

 i) We will notify you of the Service Activation via email address provided by you on the application form.